 No, feel free to come every week or intermittently, it’s all up to you as classes are all casual.
 If you can’t make it to every class, there’s no pressure or guilt trips, just come when you can.
 However, those who are more serious and want to fast track their results should attend every week, possibly bolster your progress with the occasional private lesson.
 You’re progress is in your hands (or feet), so don’t be shy if you need to speak with Anny, to discuss your plan of action!

-Best not to wear flip flops, thongs or anything that might slip off your feet as you’re dancing.
-Limited sizes of used men’s and women’s dance shoes are available for borrowing or to try out.
-Dance shoes are not required.
-Please feel free to enquire for more information or speak to me during class.
+Best NOT to wear flip flops, thongs or anything that might slip off your feet as you’re dancing.
+Limited sizes of used men’s and women’s dance shoes are available for borrowing or to try out, please ask during class.

 What to wear?